-Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.
-Do not use this furnace if any part has been under water.
-A flood-damaged furnace is extremely dangerous.
-Attempts to use the furnace can result in fire or explosion.
-A qualified service agency should be contacted to inspect the furnace and to replace all gas controls, control system parts, electrical parts that have been wet or the furnace if deemed necessary.
+FOR YOUR SAFETY A WARNING: FOR YOUR SAFETY WHAT TO DO IF YOU SMELL GAS Do not try to light any Do not store or use gasoline or other Improper installation, adjustment, alteration, appliance. flammable vapors and liquids in the Do not touch any elecservice, or maintenance vicinity of this or any other appliance. can cause injury or proptrical switch; do not Do not use this furnace if any part has erty damage.
+Refer to this use any phone in your been under water.
+A flood-damaged furmanual, for assistance building. nace is extremely dangerous.
+Attempts Immediately call your or additional information consult a qualified installer, gas supplier from a to use the furnace can result in fire or service agency, or the gas neighbor's phone.
+Folexplosion.
+A qualified service agency supplier. low the gas supplier's should be contacted to inspect the instructions. furnace and to replace all gas controls, If you cannot reach your control system parts, electrical parts gas supplier, call the fire department. that have been wet or the furnace if Extinguish any open deemed necessary. flame.